Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 - Submit their form answers.

 ## Supervisors
-- View their trainees.
+- View their trainees profiles.
-- Assign tasks to their trainees plan.
+- Assign tasks to their trainees portal.
-- Add resources to their trainees plan.
+- Add resources to their trainees portal.
 - Review the trainees' skills during Internship.

 ## HR managers